damienbelveze/first_steps_zotero/first_steps_zotero.md

 ![Fomadoct on Callisto, Viêt Jannaud](images/working.png)

-before reference managers exist, writers had to manualy manage their references in their manuscript.
+Before reference managers existed, writers had to manually manage their references in their manuscript.
 It was a very tedious and painful task (and error-prone!)

-bibliographic management styling was something that used to be treated just before the milestones were reached.
-How many difficult nights were spent and lost in putting all references in the right place and in the right format.
+Bibliographic styling was often left until just before major milestones, leading to countless difficult and sleepless nights spent ensuring every reference was in the correct place and format.

-All of this now is 99% supported by this class of software named reference managers.
+99% of this work is now supported by this class of software named reference managers.
 There are several of them.
 Among the most popular :

 - [Refworks](https://en.wikipedia.org/wiki/RefWorks) (owned by Clarivates through Proquest)
 - [Endnote](https://en.wikipedia.org/wiki/EndNote)(also Clarivate's property and neither free-to-use nor premium)